ecvanlare/aks-microservices-gitops-azp-demo/README.md

 ### GitOps

-GitOps practices ensure that our infrastructure and application deployments are version controlled and automated.
+GitOps practices ensure that infrastructure and application deployments are version controlled and automated.

 #### ArgoCD Deployment